ColinDuquesnoy/MellowPlayer/README.rst

 The software is written in Python3 using the PyQt4 GUI toolkit.

-*Nuage is an alternative to `NuvolaPlayer`_ specifically created for the* `KaOS`_ *distribution (a pure KDE distribution without any Gtk packages).
-That being said, Nuage runs perfectly fine on other desktops (OpenBox, XFCE) or on other operating systems such as Windows or Mac OSX.*
+*Nuage is an alternative to* `NuvolaPlayer`_ *specifically created for the* `KaOS`_ *distribution (a pure KDE distribution without any Gtk packages).
+That being said, NuagePlayer runs perfectly fine on other desktops (OpenBox, XFCE) or on other operating systems such as Windows or Mac OSX.*

 Supported Services